Comparison to Other States

 Contrary to the commonly held idea that Wisconsin is high in taxes and spending, we are close to the middle among the states.
-Chart 9 shows that Wisconsin’s state and local revenue as a percentage of income is 16.8%, slightly above the national average of 16.3%.
-This means that the taxes and fees paid by Wisconsin individuals and corporations when measured as a percentage of income are slightly higher, but similar to those paid across the country.
+The chart below shows that on a per capita basis, Wisconsin’s revenue from state and local sources — $6,346 – was only slightly higher than the national average of $6,312.
+This means that the taxes and fees paid by Wisconsin individuals and corporations on a per capita basis are slightly higher, but still similar to those paid across the country.

 Wisconsin’s revenue status has changed over the years.
-Currently, Wisconsin state and local revenue as a share of income is tied for the third lowest it has been in more than 20 years.
-Our ranking compared to other states has fluctuated as well, as shown in Chart 10.
-Wisconsin ranked fairly high in the 1980s, rose to a high of sixth nationally in 1995, and has now fallen to 21st, close to the middle of the pack.
-At one time, Wisconsin had fairly high taxes and fees compared to income.
-That is no longer the case.
+Wisconsin ranked fairly high in the 1990s, rose to a high of 11th nationally in 2000, fell as low as 27th, and has recently climbed slightly to 19th.
+At one time, Wisconsin had fairly high taxes and fees on a per capita basis, but that is no longer the case.

 Revenue Sources Compared to Other States